Use Borate to Preserve Lumber

 Once the wood is treated with borate chemicals and dries, the appearance of its surface is still similar to untreated lumber.
 You can still use saws, nails, screws, etc., exactly like untreated lumber.
 Borate chemicals will not corrode metal fasteners, and they are reasonably priced.

-Most home center stores, building supply outlets and paint stores should sell borate chemicals.
+Most home center stores, building supply outlets, and paint stores should sell borate chemicals.
 If you have any trouble finding them, try these two companies for the names of local retail outlets: Sashco Sealants and Saver Systems.

 Borate chemicals belong to a class of wood treatments that diffuse and actually penetrate deep into the wood surface as opposed to a surface coating like paints.
 It can penetrate up to an inch deep.
 When the insects chew on the wood, the borate blocks up their digestive tract and they die.
 Many of the worker insects also carry the borate-treated wood fibers back to the nest.

 The simplicity of using borate chemicals to treat wood is also their primary drawback.
 Borate chemicals are typically sold as a powder that you dissolve in water and then apply by any of the above methods.
-Since it is water-soluble, it can slow leach back out of the lumber if it becomes damp.
+Since it is water-soluble, it can slowly leach back out of the lumber if it becomes damp.
 Over time, it will lose its insect- and fungi-fighting properties.

 It is imperative to treat all the surfaces of the lumber, especially the cut ends.
 Talk with your contractor about having the majority of the framing lumber delivered after part of the new room addition is protected from the rain.
 Treat all the ends of the lumber with borate at one time while the lumber is still strapped and bundled together.

-As with all treatment methods, make sure the wood surface is clear of dirt, waxes, oils, mold or anything else that will block the borate solution from the pores in the wood.
+As with all treatment methods, make sure the wood surface is clear of dirt, waxes, oils, mold, or anything else that will block the borate solution from the pores in the wood.

 Follow the manufacturer’s instructions for mixing the borate powder with water.
 Typically, 1 pound of borate powder is mixed with 1 gallon of water.
 That 1 gallon of borate solution should treat about 200 square feet of lumber surface area.
 When spraying, as opposed to brushing, there is some waste, so the coverage may be less.

-Borate chemical solution can be applied by any standard method—brushing, spraying, flooding or immersing in a bath.
+Borate chemical solution can be applied by any standard method—brushing, spraying, flooding, or immersing in a bath.
 Spraying, using a common hand pump sprayer, is probably the easiest and most effective application method for the do-it-yourself homeowner.

 If you can find a long trough, immersing the lumber completely provides the deepest penetration of the borates.
 Leaving it immersed for about 3 to 5 minutes is usually long enough.
 Over a week or so, the borate chemicals will slowly penetrate even deeper to about a 1-inch depth.